Gigsama/FullStack-Test-001/README.md

 - **Bible Translations Database:**
   [BibleTranslations on GitHub](https://github.com/jadenzaleski/BibleTranslations)
   Extract this database into your own database schema
+- **Help:**
+  You can use any AI model, stack overflow, etc to help you complete the test.
+Actually, we encourage it.
+It shows your resourcefulness & the end product is what matters!

 ## Submission
 - Host your project on GitHub.